The Sturtevant Station is in the background of the title card for Kev's First Amtrak Adventure.

 This video is of the first Amtrak long-distance train I was on!

-After the train left Chicago, I walked to the Sightseer Lounge car.
-Soon, I found a seat and started chatting with a gentleman from Canada.
+After the train left Chicago, I walked to the Sightseer Lounge car, found a seat, and started chatting with a Canadian gentleman.

 Later that year, I wanted more Amtrak Adventures.